Spyder01/Arachnea/README.md

 - **Map**: Transform each element of an array using a provided function.
 - **Filter**: Filter elements of an array based on a provided condition.
 - **Reduce**: Reduce an array to a single value based on a provided accumulator and transformation function.
+- **Find**: Find the first element in the array that meets the given condition.

 ## Installation